dandandujie/ai-paste/README_EN.md

 [中文](./README.md)

-A browser extension that enables seamless pasting of AI chat content into Word, Excel, WPS and other office applications.
+A browser extension that enables seamless pasting of AI chat content into Wordl and WPS .

 ## Background